Marysville, Ohio: State prison

 Marysville is home to Ohio Reformatory for Women.

 Healthcare

 Marysville is home to numerous physicians' offices, and Memorial Health.
 The hospital recently underwent a multimillion-dollar renovation, bringing it into the modern era.
 Currently it is a 107-bed building, with a primary and emergency care center, and numerous other services including laboratory and imaging services.
 They also have long-term nursing care and an occupational health center.

 In 2009, Memorial was named as one of the nation's most technologically improved centers by Health & Hospitals Network magazine.
 The Ohio State University Heart Center opened there in 2009.
 In 2014, Memorial opened the City Gate Medical Center located at 120 Coleman's Crossing Blvd. which houses sports medicine, physical therapy, orthopedics and sports medicine, urgent care and an imaging location.
-Marysville is home to several Chiropractic offices.
-Moving to the area in 2011 was Central Ohio Clinic of Chiropractic and Dr. Brett J. Blitzstein, Chiropractor and founder and developer of JMR, Joint and Muscle Restoration technique.
+Marysville is also home to several Chiropractic offices.